 What Are Scabs?

-When you undergo surgery, wounds are bound to happen, which eventually heals and creates a protective layer called ‘scabs’.
-Scabs after hair transplant forming on your head are an outcome of all the trauma that the scalp skin has gone through after the surgical process and is perfectly normal.
+When you undergo surgery, wounds are bound to happen, which eventually heal and create a protective layer called ‘scabs’.
+Scabs after a hair transplant forming on your head are an outcome of all the trauma that the scalp skin has gone through after the surgical process and is perfectly normal.
 We will guide you and provide you with perfect solutions to get no scabs after a hair transplant.

 When Do Scabs Start Forming?